 For those who want to have a more in depth lodge experience of the Okavango Delta in Botswana, we also offer a Delta Upgrade.
-This leaves the main tour on the day you arrive in Maun and then spends 2 camping inside the Delta with a package of safari activities included.
-You then return to Maun to rejoin the main group.
+This leaves the main tour on the day you arrive in Maun, heads into the Delta, and then spends 2 nights camping at a lodge in the park with a package of safari activities included.
+You then return back to Maun to rejoin the main group.
 This upgrade requires booking in advance to secure availability.
-Note - single supplements are not available for this upgrade.

-In addition, there are further Locally Available Options on this tour.
+In addition, both in 2019 and 2020 there are further Locally Available Options on this tour.
 These have been chosen to give you more of a taste of what is available in the region and sometimes to offer an adrenaline rush during a relatively sedate tour.
 All these local options are offered and operated by professional local activity providers and Encounters Travel is not responsible for your booking or time while taking any of these options.
-Prices for these options are given on our website, but please bear in mind that are given as a guide only and may very seasonally and can change from time to time.
+Prices for these options may be given on our website, but please bear in mind that are given as a guide only and may very seasonally and can change from time to time.
 Availability is subject to seasonal daylight hours and our time-keeping that day.Please check the Options section for more information and prices.

 LUGGAGE ALLOWANCES: Most international airlines restrict you to between 20kg and 23kg per person of luggage to go in the hold of the plane.
 Domestic flights often have smaller allowances around 15kg.
 As airline rules vary we recommend that you take no more than 20kg of luggage if your tour just includes international flights, and no more than 15kg if there are any domestic flights included in your itinerary.
 Please ask us for details if you are unsure about luggage allowances on your tour.
 Any excess baggage fees will be your responsibility to cover.
 Most airlines allow between 5kg and 10kg for hand luggage so we suggest that you take no more than 5kg unless you have confirmed that your airline(s) will allow more than this.